-Furthermore, the standard deviation $\sigma$ is used to globally quantify the agreement between experimental data and calculated ones.
+Furthermore, the standard deviation $\sigma$ is used to globally quantify the agreement between experimental data and calculated values.
 In this work, $\sigma$ is defined as

-As shown in Table \ref{table2}, though the absolute reduction in standard deviation $\sigma_{\rm{Cal1}}$=0.380 and $\sigma_{\rm{UDL}}$=0.403 appears modest, the $5.7\%$ relative error reduction holds significance in proton radioactivity modeling.
-This further indicates that our proposed improved model, which considers the effect of the centrifugal potential, is quite reliable and that considering the spectroscopic factor is also necessary.
+The calculation results of $\sigma$ are listed in Table \ref{table2}.
+From the table, it can be seen that though the absolute reduction in standard deviation $\sigma_{\rm{Cal1}}$=0.380 and $\sigma_{\rm{UDL}}$=0.403 appears modest, the $5.7\%$ relative error reduction holds significance in proton radioactivity modeling.
+This further indicates that our proposed improved model, which considers the effect of the centrifugal potential, is quite reliable, and that accounting for the spectroscopic factor is also necessary.

 In addition, Delion derived an analytic linear relationship between the logarithm of the reduced width squared and the fragmentation potential $V_{frag}$, based on a shifted harmonic oscillator potential \cite{Delion:2009jw}.
 Inspired by this work, we further explore the analytic dependence of the centrifugal parameter $d$ from Eq. (\ref{d}), which connects $d$ to the oscillator frequency $\hbar \omega$, the reduced mass $\mu$, and the barrier radius $r_1$.
-Substituting $\hbar \omega \approx$1.5 MeV to obtain the analytical estimated $d^{\rm{Ae}}$ $\approx$ 0.167, and the $d$ of each nucleus is presented in the sixth column of Table \ref{table1}.
+We substitute $\hbar \omega \approx$1.5 MeV to obtain the analytically estimated $d^{\rm{Ae}}$ $\approx$ 0.167, and present the $d$ for each nucleus in the sixth column of Table \ref{table1}.
 Meanwhile, $V_0=56.1$ MeV was refitted using the $d^{\rm{Ae}}$, and then it was substituted into Eq. (\ref{logTT}) to obtain the proton radioactivity calculated using $d^{\rm{Ae}}$, which was expressed as ${\rm{log}}_{10}T_{1/2}^{\rm{{Cal2}}}$.
 As shown in Table \ref{table1} and Table \ref{table2}, the calculated half-lives using $d^{\rm{Ae}}$ exhibit larger deviations compared to the empirical fit $d=0.143$.
 This discrepancy may arise from simplifications in the harmonic oscillator assumption, such as neglecting nuclear deformation effects or higher-order corrections to the centrifugal potential.
 Additionally, the fragmentation potential $V_{frag}$ in Eq. (\ref{V_11}) depends sensitively on the choice of $r_B$, which could introduce systematic uncertainties in the analytic derivation.